 Take Your Cat to the Vet

 The treatment your cat needs depends on her condition.
-Come to Germantown Vet for a microscopic analysis of skin scrapings to determine which mites are causing your cat’s discomfort.
+Come to Germantown Vet for microscopic analysis of skin scrapings to determine which mites are causing your cat’s discomfort.
 Some mites are difficult to identify if they burrow deep into the skin, so visible symptoms also help with making a proper diagnosis.

-Perform At-Home Care
+At-Home Care for Cat Mange

-Because sarcoptic and notoedric mange are highly contagious conditions, you should discard your cat’s bedding and wash your own bedding and clothes in hot water and bleach to help remove lingering mites from your home and prevent re-infection.
+Because sarcoptic and notoedric mange is highly contagious conditions, you should discard your cat’s bedding and wash your own bedding and clothes in hot water and bleach to help remove lingering mites from your home and prevent re-infection.

 You may also need to perform prescribed treatments at home, including bathing your cat with antibacterial shampoo and administering lime-sulfur dips.
 Some cats require a sedative to relax enough for bathing and dipping treatment.
 Your vet can offer advice about how to follow recommended at-home care.